14 min read

 • Management to maintain guest satisfaction

-This team-based role helps develop communication skills, multitasking abilities, and efficiency under pressure, which are valuable in any hospitality job.
+This team-based role helps develop communication skills, multitasking abilities and efficiency under pressure, which are valuable in any hospitality job.

-While Backwaiters don’t usually receive direct tips from customers, they often receive a percentage of the server’s tips (known as “tip-outs”).
-Depending on the restaurant and its tipping structure, this can add $50–$150 extra per shift in high-end establishments.
+While Backwaiters don’t usually receive direct tips from customers, they often receive a percentage of the server’s tips (known as "tip-outs").

 In fine dining restaurants, tip-outs can be substantial, making this role financially rewarding despite being an entry-level position.